 - Projectile toys

-- Molded plastic toys with sharp or uneven seams
+- Moulded plastic toys with sharp or uneven seams

-- Items made with soft materials like foam that could easily be bitten, chewed or swallowed
+- Items made with soft materials like foam that can be bitten, chewed or swallowed

 - Children’s jewellery